MSc Genealogical, Palaeographic & Heraldic Studies Jennifer Banks, USA

 What specialist knowledge/professional skills have you developed studying your course?

-Skills of data analysis and writing have been significantly enhanced as a result of this course.
+Skills in data analysis and writing have been significantly enhanced as a result of this course

 How is your course helping to enhance your current career and prepare you for your future career?

-The ability to claim an MSc from Strathclyde provides immediate respect and lends widely recognized credibility to my resume as a professional genealogist.
+The ability to claim an MSc from Strathclyde provides immediate respect.
+It lends widely recognised credibility to my resume as a professional genealogist.

 What are your ambitions for the future and how do you think your time at Strathclyde will help you achieve your goals?